Got a bone to pick?

 Auto insurance coverage law text book

 Complex coverage issues?
 Vague policy wording?
 Tight deadlines?
 Sounds like Tuesday.
-We’ve been at it for 20+ years, and yes, we still read every word
+We’ve been at it for 20+ years, and yes, we still read every word.

 We provide comprehensive coverage opinions on claims pertaining to a wide array of policies, including: